 Max was finding out that most of her regrets seemed to center around someone making an innocent suggestion.
-Her hapless following along with said suggestions usually just ended up with something on fire and someone crying.
+It was her hapless following along with said suggestion that usually ended up with something on fire and someone crying.
 Like now, for instance.
 Her eyes were on fire and her ego was crying.
 Nudge, on the other hand, was the picture of joy.
 There was no way Max could turn down that face!
 Especially with how rarely they all even got to sit down and play something together.
 Thus, with much reluctance, Max conceded.
 "Fine, we can play Truth or Dare."
 It was hard to believe that just a few simple words could be her doom, but Max had seen worse.
 Maybe she was just being a little dramatic at this point.

-Throughout the entire house, Nudge's squeal of could be heard echoing.
-Through the ringing in her ears, Max had the gratitude to be thankful they had settled in a place far away from any other people.
+Throughout the entire house, Nudge's squeal could be heard echoing.
+Past the ringing in her ears, Max had the grace to be thankful they had settled in a place far away from any other people.
 Far, far away.
 She wouldn't be making the willing choice to live anywhere around others for a long time.
 Nineteen years of human contact was plenty to have given Max a healthy dose of disdain for them.
 In fact, she was pretty sure she'd gotten a rash just from popping by a store the other day.
-That could have been the loose cat hair on her jacket, though.
-Ever since Nudge had sneaked that stupid orange cat in here, Max had been finding stray hairs all over the place.
+That could have just been the loose cat hair on her jacket, though.
+Ever since Nudge had sneaked that stupid orange cat in, Max had been finding stray hairs all over the place.
 That wasn't even the main issue, either!
 Total's complaining was.

 "Thanks, Max!
 This is going to be so much fun, we never sit down to play games anymore!
-I mean, I know we've been super busy with kicking butt and saving people and all, but now that we're here and we're all by ourselves we can relax a little bit and just have fun!"
-Nudge bounced from foot to foot with the energy that even a five year old could envy.
+I mean, I know we've been super busy with kicking butt and saving people and all...
+But now that we're here and we're all by ourselves we can relax a little bit and just have fun!"
+Nudge bounced from foot to foot with energy that even a five-year-old could envy.
 Sometimes, Max wondered if Nudge had an extra pair of lungs hidden in her somewhere.
-That would sure explain how Nudge could talk a mile a minute without filling up her oxygen supply.
+That would sure explain how Nudge could talk a mile a minute without filling up her oxygen supply at any point.
 "I'll go get the others!
 Put some pillows down on the floor so we can sit down, I'll be right back!"

 Max watched as Nudge darted off to round up the others.
 Once the younger girl was out of sight, Max released the mother of all groans.
 "How do I let myself get roped up in things like this?"
 While lost in her own pity party, she heard a rustle behind her.
 Just as goosebumps started to rise on her flesh, she was already condemning the source of it.
 "I thought we were past you sneaking around, Fang."

 A pillow whapped Max in the back, knocking her forward a step and making her grunt in surprise.
-She whirled around with the feather-filled weapon in hand, fully intending on knocking the crap out of Fang for his stunt.
+She whirled around with the feather-filled weapon in hand, having every intention of knocking the crap out of Fang for his stunt.
 The boy held up his hands in a claim of innocence.
 "Nudge said to set pillows out.
 I'm only doing what she asked."